appt-org/accessibility-code-examples/Techniques/set-accessibility-role.md

 ## Xamarin

 Xamarin Forms does not have built-in support for setting an accessibility role.

+The [`SemanticEffect`](https://github.com/xamarin/XamarinCommunityToolkit/blob/main/src/CommunityToolkit/Xamarin.CommunityToolkit/Effects/Semantic/SemanticEffect.shared.cs) file inside the [`Xamarin.CommunityToolkit`](https://github.com/xamarin/XamarinCommunityToolkit) contains various methods to set accessibility roles.

 By using [`Effects`](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/effects/introduction) it is possible to implement platform specific behaviour.
 The [`A11YEffect`](https://github.com/appt-org/accessibility-code-examples/blob/main/Xamarin/en/A11yEffect.md), [`A11YEffect for Android`](https://github.com/appt-org/accessibility-code-examples/blob/main/Xamarin/en/A11yEffect_Android.md) and [`A11YEffect for iOS`](https://github.com/appt-org/accessibility-code-examples/blob/main/Xamarin/en/A11yEffect_iOS.md) files show how to implement an `effect` for accessibility role.

 ```xml
 <controls:CustomFontLabel